mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 - New volume and network metrics are available. <!--(DCOS-47722)-->

     The metrics collection service, dcos-telegraf can now collect additional metrics for Mesos volumes and network information.
-For a complete list of the Mesos metrics you can collect and report, see the latest list of metrics provided here: http://mesos.apache.org/documentation/latest/monitoring/.
+For a complete list of the Mesos metrics you can collect and report, see the latest [list of metrics](http://mesos.apache.org/documentation/latest/monitoring/).

     For more information about collecting metrics and configuring metrics plugins, see the following topics:
     - [Metrics Plugin Architecture](/1.13/metrics/architecture/)